Skip to Content

 Do red-eyed birds have better night vision?

-You might think red eyes give birds better night vision, but that’s not the case.
+You might think that birds like owls, with their exceptional nocturnal adaptations, have an edge in low-light conditions, but red eyes don’t necessarily give birds better night vision, but that’s not the case.
 Eye color doesn’t affect night vision.
 Some red-eyed birds, like owls, have excellent night vision due to other adaptations.

 Can a birds eye color change over time?